sfestacatenate/Python-FastApi-InventoryControl/README.md

 ## Project Description

 Python-FastApi-InventoryControl is a backend web application designed to manage inventory using FastAPI.
 This project provides a robust system for performing CRUD (Create, Read, Update, Delete) operations on various inventory entities, ensuring efficient and scalable inventory management.
-The application is currently only backend.

 ## Technologies Used